danielkoster/argosd/README.md

 ## Running unit tests
 To run unit tests first install testing dependencies with `pip install -r requirements-test.txt`.
 After this, run `nosetests` to start testing.

+## Disclaimer
+Downloading copyrighted content to which you do not own the rights might be illegal in your contry.
+The author of this project is *not* responsible for your use of it.